ankorstore/yokai/docs/modules/fxcore.md

 // RootDir is the application root directory. var RootDir string

-// Bootstrapper can be used to load modules, options, services and bootstraps your application. var Bootstrapper = fxcore.NewBootstrapper().WithOptions(
+// Bootstrapper can be used to load modules, options, dependencies, routing and bootstraps your application. var Bootstrapper = fxcore.NewBootstrapper().WithOptions(
-	// fxhttpserver module loading
+	// modules registration
 	fxhttpserver.FxHttpServerModule,
-	// routing
+	// dependencies registration
-	ProvideRouting(),
+	Register(),
-	// services
+	// routing registration
-	ProvideServices(),
+	Router(),

 )

 // Run starts the application, with a provided [context.Context].